ManuelMebrat/TELCO-CHURNING/README.md

 ![image](https://github.com/user-attachments/assets/42b3b9c4-4e2a-49f7-8491-2464fef6bc0d)

-Extra services like security, online backup, device protection, and tech support play a crucial role in reducing churn rates for telco companies.
+Extra services play a crucial role in reducing churn rates for telco companies.
 By bundling these additional features, the perceived value of the service increases, and customers are more hesitant to switch providers.
 Contributing to customer retention:

 • Increased Perceived Value: Extra services enhance the overall package, making it harder for customers to find equivalent value elsewhere.